don't be afraid

 Apply masking fluid

-I mixed the greens from the blue and yellow and used purple to darken the greens when necessary.
+Mix your greens from the blue and yellow and use purple to darken the greens when necessary.

 painting the background

-In this painting the light is coming from the top left.
+The light in this painting is coming from the top left.

 - Make the upper left background darker.

-- The upper background color gets lighter, as you go to the right side from the light source.
+- The upper background color gets lighter, as you go to the right side of the painting away from the light source.

 - Lower in the painting,

-wanted some violet in the background because the flowers are various
+- Add some violet in the background because the flowers are violet.

 - It is good to repeat colors throughout the painting to